 - Harvest what they learned from 10 weeks of travel & myriad diverse experiences

-- Complete their academic work for the first quarter of the year, and make presentations to the group about their journey
+- Complete their academic work for the first semester of the year, and make presentations to the group about their journey

 - Land their second semester individual internships

 Retreat #2 looks both backwards and forward.
 It is a significant thing to travel home after 10 weeks immersed in life in Asia or Latin America, so this retreat is a vital time to prepare for the shock and potential awakening of Going Home.

 "There is nothing like returning to

 a place that has remained unchanged, to see the ways in

 - Nelson Mandela, after his release from prison

 Unlike a traditional college journey, traveling home after the first semester is an integral and important part of the LEAPYEAR learning journey – we don’t separate your life from your learning!
 On the contrary, returning to someplace familiar after group travel and seeing it with new eyes is a tremendous learning opportunity, an opportunity to understand yourself better.
 Rather than going back home, LEAPYEAR students are encouraged to go forward home!

 To support this learning, the curriculum continues during the mid-program break.
 Daily writing and contemplative practices begun at the start of the program continue at home.
 Students give presentations about their group travel to schools, friends and family, they interview their parents about their childhood and birth, and begin to write an autobiography.